-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.LGBT+ Tanzanians will lose out and become scapegoats if donors cut aid
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.LGBT+ Tanzanians will lose out and become scapegoats if donors cut aid

 Anthony Oluoch is program manager for LGBT+ rights organization Pan Africa ILGA.
 Representatives of 10 organisations in Tanzania also contributed, but cannot be named for security reasons